-In-Person Absentee Voting Hours for February 21, 2023 Spring Primary
+In-Person Absentee Voting Hours for April 4, 2023 Spring Election

 Voting an absentee ballot in-person will be located at Fitchburg City Hall, 5520 Lacy Road, Fitchburg WI, 53711